 I love a long day hike with a dedicated trail that doesn’t necessarily lead anywhere in particular – the journey is the destination.
 But I’d suggest something different in Big Island – the volcanic land and lush greenery mean you can combine hiking and sightseeing in one activity.
 From easy and accessible to more challenging, here are some of the best hikes on Big Island.
 They all come with stunning scenery.

 - Akaka Falls State Park – an easy trail with the reward of Akaka waterfall at the end of it.

-- Hike to Papakolea Beach – one of the most rewarding hikes and downhill scrambles I did on Big Island, with the maginificent opportunity to step on an extrememly rare green sand beach when you get there.
+- Hike to Papakolea Beach – one of the most rewarding hikes and downhill scrambles I did on the Big Island, with the magnificent opportunity to step on an extremely rare green sand beach when you get there.

-- Hike up Mauna Kea – if you’re going to take a big hike on Big Island, why not make it Mauna Kea, the highest point in all of Hawaii?
-It’s a 10 km (6 mile) trail.
+- Hike up Mauna Kea – if you’re going to take a big hike, why not make it to Mauna Kea, the highest point in all of Hawaii?
+It’s a 10 km (6-mile) trail.
 Find out more on the Mauna Kea Visitor Website.

-- Captain Cook Monument Trail – a two and a half hour hike to reach an otherwise hard to get to monument to Captain Cook (read more on that below).
+- Captain Cook Monument Trail – a two-and-a-half-hour hike to reach an otherwise hard to get to the monument of Captain Cook (read more on that below).